vanberge/learn-gcp-terraform/README.md

             - storage.tf
             - variables.tf
 ```

+## Stage 2.
+Working with Terraform modules, variables, and outputs

+### Set up the environment
+* Log into the console at https://console.cloud.google.com
+* Creat a project, or select the project you'd like to use
+* Open a CloudShell session
+* If you already completed stage 1, delete that branch locally.
+  * ```rm -rf ~/learn-gcp-terraform```
+* Clone the stage 2 branch of the repo:
+  * ```git clone --branch stage-2 https://github.com/vanberge/learn-gcp-terraform.git```
+* Change into the directory:
+  * ```cd learn-gcp-terraform/```
+* Click "Open Editor" button to launch the Cloud code editor
+* The file structure is as follows:

 * Note several key difference in the layout from stage-1 introduction, where all settings were located in ```main.tf```
   * The VM instance and Network have each been modularized.
 Note that each has its own directory, primary **.tf** file, as well as outputs and variables files.
   * The main.tf file in the root directory references each module